St John's Wood Property Guide

 St John’s Wood’s wealthy residents hail from all over the world and many famous celebrities and prominent business people also call it home.
 So if you’re looking for property for sale in St John’s Wood, you’re unlikely to be alone in your search.

-Our agents will work with you to understand your needs then only show you the properties that most accurately fit what you are looking for.
+Our St John's Wood estate agents will work with you to understand your needs then only show you the properties that most accurately fit what you are looking for.
 In such a competitive marketplace, we’ll also help negotiate to ensure achieve your ideal property within your budget.

 Once a forest owned by the Knights of the Order of St. John Jerusalem, then the hunting grounds of Henry VIII, St. John’s Wood didn’t become a residential area until the early 19th century when development began.
 The area was one of the first London suburbs to benefit from the construction of a large number of low density “villas”, instead of the more usual terraced housing popular in London at the time.
 St John’s Wood became fashionable with the gentry who favoured its spacious architectural style and today it remains a highly desirable residential district and one of London’s most expensive.